 - 1. Submission of all keywords and page descriptions to an analyst for an initial testing to determine their effectiveness.
 Some will be discarded and replaced. - 2.
 Additional tests will be performed on an ongoing basis.
 Some will be discarded and replaced. as required. - 3.
 Install an enquiry form and construct a database that saves the data supplied by each individual that uses the form.
 The database is accessible to the site owner and can be used by the owner for subsequent analysis, marketing and promotion purposes.
-That database will also be used by Stanford to evaluate progress over the course of the project.
-It is essential that the saving and use of the enquiry data be properly explained to the visitor then it is the visitor's choice to proceed. - 4.
+That database will also be used by Stanford to evaluate progress over the course of the project. - 4.
 Stanford at some point may recommend that the owner purchase "ad" space on selected web sites.
 These web sites generally come to Stanford's attention as a result of the testing performed on keywords and description sentences. - 5.
-Expect the project to take approximately one year to complete.
+Expect an advanced SEO project to take between 6 to 12 months to complete.
 An increase in visits to the owner's web site will become apparent within the first quarter and will continue to improve over the duration of the project.
+Progress invoices for SEO will be issued every 3 to 4 months as the work proceeds to completion.